Travis

 fi

 Note the set -ev at the top.
-The -e flag causes the script to exit as soon as one command returns a non-zero exit code.
-This can be handy if you want whatever script you have to exit early.
-It also helps in complex installation scripts where one failed command wouldn’t otherwise cause the installation to fail.
+The -e flag causes the script to exit once one command returns a non-zero exit code.
+This is handy if you want a script to exit early.
+It also helps in complex installation scripts where one failed command wouldn’t cause the installation to fail.

 The -v flag makes the shell print all lines in the script before executing them, which helps identify which steps failed.